d-wrede/AWS_CloudDev/exercises/Autoscale_Webserver_fr_chal/stepthrough.md

 ## Approach

+Create:

-1. Create a VPC.
+1. a VPC.
-2. Create four subnets: two public subnets in each AZ and two private subnets in each AZ.
+   - four subnets: two public subnets in each AZ and two private subnets in each AZ.
-3. Create an Internet Gateway and attach it to the VPC.
+2. an Internet Gateway and attach it to the VPC.
-4. Create security groups for the Elastic Load Balancer, EC2 WebApps, and Databases.
+3. security groups for the Elastic Load Balancer, EC2 WebApps, and Databases.
-5. Launch EC2 instances in the public subnets, install WordPress and DB_client, and connect them to the databases.
-Use the appropriate security groups to allow traffic to flow between the different resources.
+4. Load Balancer:
+   - a target group for your instances.
+   - a load balancer (Application or Network Load Balancer, depending on your requirements).
+   - listener
+5. empty
+6. an Auto Scaling group
+   - a launch template with the desired EC2 instance settings (install WordPress and DB_client)
-6. Create the RDS databases, including the DBsubnet and DBcluster Aurora, and configure the master database in the private subnet1 of AZ-A and the secondary read replica database in the private subnet2 of AZ-B.
+7. the RDS databases, including the DBsubnet and DBcluster Aurora, and configure the master database in the private subnet1 of AZ-A and the secondary read replica database in the private subnet2 of AZ-B.
-7. Create an Elastic Load Balancer and configure it to balance traffic between the EC2 instances.
+8. an Elastic Load Balancer and configure it to balance traffic between the EC2 instances.
-8. Set up an auto scaling system for both the EC2 instances and the databases.
+9. Set up an auto scaling system for both the EC2 instances and the databases.
-9. Create a launch template for the EC2 instances.
+10. a launch template for the EC2 instances.
-10. Set up a target tracking scaling policy to automatically adjust the number of instances based on the current demand.
+11. Set up a target tracking scaling policy to automatically adjust the number of instances based on the current demand.
-11. Create an auto scaling group for the read replicas, using a similar target tracking scaling policy to scale the read replicas based on demand.
+12. an auto scaling group for the read replicas, using a similar target tracking scaling policy to scale the read replicas based on demand.

 ## building process